Brian-T-Horner/CS5010-Assignment4/README.md

 rgb-combine image-name red-image green-image blue-image: Combine the three greyscale images into a single image that gets its red, green and blue components from the three images respectively.

-run script-file: Load and run the script commands in the specified file
+run script-file: commands.Load and run the script commands in the specified file

 luma image-name dest-image-name: Create a greyscale image based on the luma component of an image.
 This is essentially shorthand for the greyscale command.